cornell-colab/SGFDH-2022/W9 Introduction to Python/Going further with Python/Game plan.md

 [Humanities Data Analysis: Case Studies with Python (Karsdorp, 2021)](https://newcatalog.library.cornell.edu/catalog/15277992)

 This text features some helpful illustrations of intermediate-level analyses of text data.
-When we think about statistical examinations of texts, this can be a helpful guide for introducing new concepts with explanations and examples.
+This can be a helpful guide for introducing statistical examinations of texts with explanations and examples.